 What about scorpions?
 Can they be cat food?

-I would advise you to keep your cat away from those poison-filled Stinger missiles.
+Cats should not eat and stay far away from these poison-filled Stinger missiles.
 They can really cause allergies and reactions in your cat’s body.
 It could also lead to vomiting in dire situations.
 If that happens, contact your vet immediately.

 Can my cat eat ants?

-Mostly, ants are not problematic for cats.
+Cats can eat house ants safely.
 But, red ants can bite your cat in several areas if they feel threatened.
 Also, fire ants can be quite allergic and nasty.
 Keep your cat away from these ants.

 Can cats eat roaches?
 Grasshoppers?
 Crickets?

-Cats love to go after these creatures as they definitely would make a crunchy bite in their mouth.
-So we recommend that it’s quite okay for your cat to eat them, but sometimes it could lead to gas problems and even allergic reactions in your cat’s body.
+Cats can eat roaches but sometimes it could lead to gas problems and even allergic reactions in your cat’s body.
 Roaches and crickets can also carry several parasites.
 These parasites can get transferred easily, and your kitty can suffer for long.
 So discretion is advised.

 Fleas and ticks?
 Are they cat food?